LINEAGE Study - Genomic Data Governance Glossary

 S

-- Using data or biological samples in a way that differs from the original purpose for which they were generated or collected.
+Using data or biological samples in a way that differs from the original purpose for which they were generated or collected.
+Source: Modified from – Global Alliance for Genomics, GA4GH, Data Sharing Lexicon, 2016.

-- Sensitive information is a subset of personal information.
+Sensitive information is a subset of personal information.
 It means information or an opinion about an individual’s racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation or practices, or criminal record, or health, genetic or biometric information about an individual.
+Source: Modified from – Australian Government, Australian Law Reform Commission.
+For Your Information: Australian Privacy Law and Practice (ARLC Report 108)

 T